osg-htc/docs/docs/release/osg-36.md

 Latest News
 -----------

+### **March 21, 2024:** osg-scitokens-mapfile 13-2, vo-client 135-1
+-   osg-scitokens-mapfile 13-2
+    -   Add the new CERN IAM instances for ATLAS and CMS to the default CE token to local user mapfiles
+-   vo-client-135-1
+    -   Adds LSC files for new LHC IAM hosts for ALICE, ATLAS, CMS, DTEAM, and LHCb

 ### **March 14, 2024:** IGTF 1.128, osg-xrootd 3.6-23
 -   CA certificates based on [IGTF 1.128](http://dist.eugridpma.info/distribution/igtf/current/CHANGES)
     -   Update CRL download URL for ArmeSFo (AM)